 On the flip side, when we are apart from the Body of Christ we are cut off from affirmation and encouragement.
 We may be doing very well in our walk with Christ, upheld by the grace of God, but the toil and the hardships can still weigh heavily on us, causing discouragement.
 When we separate ourselves from brothers and sisters in Christ we are separating ourselves from the comfort they can offer, the validation that Christ is sufficient, and the encouragement to stand up and carry on in faith.

 It keeps us from witnessing the work of the Holy Spirit among His people and experiencing Christ in the lives of other Christians.

 How many times have you seen two people who did not get along finally come together in forgiveness because of Christ?
 Or fellow Christians finally emerging victorious over a sin that had plagued their lives?
 When we cut ourselves off from this fellowship, we cut ourselves off from the corporate blessings of the Holy Spirit working among His people.

-It really isn’t enough to do our own Bible reading and “quiet times.”
+It really isn’t enough to do our own Bible reading and “quiet time.”
 We need to be taught doctrine from a minister of the gospel.
-Someone who has dedicated his whole life to studying and expositing the scriptures.
+Someone who has dedicated his whole life to studying and expositing the Scriptures.
 In the Bible we never see personal study replace preaching and church attendance.
 In fact, the Apostle Paul spent most of his life concerned with the welfare and spiritual lives of his fellow preachers.
-We cannot afford to refrain from sitting under Biblical teaching in church.
+We cannot afford to refrain from sitting under biblical teaching in church.

 It keeps us from sharing our gifts with other Christians and makes us virtually useless in Kingdom work.